A Continuum Macro-Model for Bistable Periodic Auxetic Surfaces: Summary

 \section{Summary}

 A variationally consistent constitutive model was developed to characterize the effective deformation response of periodic rotating auxetic surfaces composed of polymeric hexagonal bistable cells.
 By expressing the free energy in terms of the invariants of the logarithmic strain tensor, the model enables a physically meaningful decomposition of the Kirchhoff stress into orthogonal components, thereby facilitating straightforward calibration against unit-cell level simulations.
-To address the inherent mathematical challenges of the double-well energy landscape–such as loss of ellipticity and mesh sensitivity–a non-local, gradient-enhanced regularization of the trace of the logarithmic strain tensor was introduced.
-This regularization defines a material length scale that governs the finite width of transition fronts between bistable states, mitigating spurious localization and ensuring mesh-independent, physically realistic finite element solutions.
-Nevertheless, numerical divergence may still arise despite the gradient regularization, likely due to local snap-backs triggered by non-proportional loading induced by transition fronts.
-To improve convergence of the highly nonlinear simulations, an artificial viscosity was further introduced.
+To address the mathematical challenges inherent to the double-well energy landscape–such as loss of ellipticity and mesh sensitivity–two regularization strategies were introduced: (i) a nonlocal, gradient-enhanced formulation of the trace of the logarithmic strain tensor and (ii) an artificial viscosity.
+The gradient-based regularization defines a material length scale that governs the finite width of transition fronts between bistable states, mitigating spurious localization and ensuring mesh-independent, physically realistic finite element responses.
+The artificial viscosity improves convergence of the nonlinear numerical scheme by promoting a smooth temporal evolution of transition localization and helping the system overcome snap-backs induced by local non-proportional loading near transition fronts.
 The combined application of gradient-based regularization and artificial viscosity proved effective in capturing the essential features of the deformation response and transition kinetics characteristic of the bistable architecture.

 The implementation of the model within the ABAQUS finite element environment using membrane/shell and plane stress elements enables robust simulation of structures comprising these auxetic surfaces.
 The numerical results confirm the predictive capabilities of the proposed framework, paving the way for its application in the design and analysis of programmable mechanical metamaterials.